Fumonisins are responsible for two well-described diseases of livestock, equine leukoencephalomalacia and porcine pulmonary edema.

 Cattle, sheep, and poultry are considerably less susceptible to fumonisins than are horses or swine.
 Cattle and sheep tolerate fumonisin concentrations of 100 ppm with little effect.
 Dietary concentrations of 150–200 ppm cause inappetence, weight loss, and mild liver damage.
 Poultry are affected by concentrations of >200–400 ppm and may develop inappetence, weight loss, and skeletal abnormalities.

 No effective treatment is available.
 Avoidance of moldy corn is the only prevention, although this is difficult because the corn may not be grossly moldy or may be contained in a mixed feed.
 However, most of the toxin is present in broken or small, poorly formed kernels.
 Cleaning grain to remove the screenings markedly reduces fumonisin concentration.
 Corn suspected of containing fumonisins should not be given to horses.
 Binding of fumonisins with glucose has been demonstrated to alleviate or eliminate toxicosis in pigs, but development of the process on a commercial scale has not yet been accomplished.
-Advisory exposure guidelines by the FDA have recommended total dietary concentrations (ppm) as follows: horse <1, swine <10, ruminants <30, poultry <50, breeding ruminants and poultry <15 ppm.
+Advisory exposure guidelines by the FDA have recommended total dietary concentrations (ppm) as follows: horses <1, swine <10, ruminants <30, poultry <50, breeding ruminants and poultry <15 ppm.